Start Here. Start Now.

 If you've received financial aid at another college and you are transferring to Allen, you'll need to do the following:

 - If you are receiving financial aid at another school for the current aid year, cancel all financial aid from that previous school.
-The school must notify us by email that your aid has been canceled.
+Please request that the previous school notify us by email once your aid has been canceled.

 - Make a correction to your FAFSA online to add the Allen Title IV school code, which is 001901 .
 If you are adding the Allen school code online, you must have your FSA ID.

-- Check your requirements and your student email often to verify what other items are needed for your file.
-You will be sent another email when you are awarded financial aid.
+- Check your requirements and your inbox often to verify what other items are needed for your file.
+We will use the email address listed on your FAFSA.
+You will be sent another email when your financial aid offer is complete and ready for viewing.

 - Notify your lender/loan holder — if you have already borrowed student loans — that you are transferring to Allen.